siana-systems/docker-cubeai-gpu/README.md

 ## Using the SIANA image

-Note: the following instructions were tested on Linux/Ubuntu 20.04 LTS with nvidia 510 driver.
+Note: the following instructions were tested on Linux/Ubuntu 20.04 LTS with nvidia driver 515.48.07.

 To run a container from the SIANA hosted image on Docker Hub, you'll need to:
   * have an NVIDIA graphic card (to check, run: nvidia-smi)